Fort Mifflin

 👻

 The most chilling spirit is the Screaming Woman, identified as Elizabeth Pratt, wife of a local officer.
 After disowning her daughter for eloping with a soldier, Elizabeth never had the chance to reconcile before typhoid fever claimed her daughter's life.
 Wracked with grief, Elizabeth sobbed for a week before hanging herself from the second-floor balcony of the officers' quarters.
-Her blood-curdling screams are so loud they have prompted police calls—the first reported occurrence was in 1778, just one year after the war ended and only seven years after the fort was built.
+Her blood-curdling screams are so loud they've prompted police calls -- the first reported occurrence was in 1778, just one year after the war ended and only seven years after the fort was built.

-The most infamous apparition is the "Faceless Man," believed to be William H. Howe, a Union soldier executed for desertion on August 26, 1864—the only public hanging at Fort Mifflin during the Civil War.
+The most infamous ghost is the "Faceless Man," believed to be William H. Howe, a Union soldier executed for desertion on August 26, 1864 -- the only public hanging at Fort Mifflin during the Civil War.
 Howe had been lauded for bravery at Fredericksburg but later deserted and killed an officer during his apprehension.
 His hunched figure sits in the darkness of Casemate No. 5, diligently sewing in solitude.
-When witnesses approach, he slowly raises his head to reveal his most horrifying feature—he has no face.
+When witnesses approach, he slowly raises his head to reveal his most horrifying feature -- he has no face.

 Other spirits include "The Lamplighter" seen making his rounds, "The Tour Guide" who escorts visitors, a blacksmith at his forge, a "Sad-Looking Man," and the ghosts of children and dogs playing on the grounds.
 Visitors report seeing soldiers cleaning their guns when no historical actors are present, catching whiffs of baking bread or wood fire smoke.
 The fort is featured on paranormal television and offers overnight ghost hunt packages through its historical society.